teja876/GettingandCleaningData/README.md

 * Converts the activity and subject columns into factors
 * Creates a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.

-The end result is shown in the file 'tidy.txt'.
+The end result is shown in the file `tidy.txt`.